jiewwwang/Single-cell-retinal-regeneration/README.md

 The file 'Chick_NMDAandGF_cell_features.tsv' contains the features of cells in chick NMDA or growth factor treatment.

-## 4. Raw data are available in http://bioinfo.wilmer.jhu.edu/jiewang/scRNAseq/
+## 4. Raw data

-The folder 'Bam_files' contains raw sequencing data in bam format.

-The folder 'Count_matrix' contains the matrix of raw counts in mtx format.

-The folder 'Seurat_objects' contains corresponding Seurat objects (the variable 'pbmc').
-Please install R package Seurat version 2.3.0 for loading these objects (the instruction is here https://satijalab.org/seurat/install.html).
+Seurat objects (accession: GitHub-jiewwwang) in qs format are available from the Download page of scRetinaDB database https://casapp.dnayun.com/scretina/.

-If the Seurat object can not be loaded in your platform, please try to use the matched 'features of genes', 'features of cells' and 'the matrix of raw counts' to generate a new Seurat object.
-We strongly suggest you use three matrices to generate your own Seurat object for each condition.
+'Count_matrix' the matrix of raw counts in mtx format will be recovered soon.
+When you got the Count matrix, please try to use the matched 'features of genes', 'features of cells' and 'the matrix of raw counts' to generate a new Seurat object for each condition.

 ## 5. Integrated Regulatory Network Analysis (IReNA)
 R package IReNA is accessible in https://github.com/jiang-junyao/IReNA.